-Let's take a closer look at each of these factors to get a clearer sense of what Mercy College offers and if it sounds like a good choice for you.
+Let's take a look at these factors to get a clearer view of what Mercy College offers and if the school might be the right college for you.

 It is moderately difficult to get into Mercy College.
-Mercy College admitted 82% of all applicants in 2021.
-Last year, 7,246 students applied to Mercy College and 5,939 were admitted.
+The acceptance rate at Mercy College is 86%.
+Last year, 6,471 students applied to Mercy College and 5,551 were admitted.

-Out of all the first-year, full-time undergrads who start at Mercy College, around 74% return for their sophomore year.
-Around 48% of students who started at Mercy College earn their Bachelor's degrees within six years.
-The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.
+About 71% of students who start at Mercy College return the next year.
+Around 49% of students who started at Mercy College earn their Bachelor's degrees within six years.
+Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

-In 2020, students graduated with an average of $25,199 in student loans for each student with debt.
+Graduates in the class of 2022 had an average of $24,698 in student loans per borrower.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Mercy College seems like a school you want to apply to, click the heart button to save it to your college list.

-Mercy College is located in the suburban setting of Dobbs Ferry, New York, less than an hour from New York City.
+Mercy College is located in the suburban setting of Dobbs Ferry, New York, in the suburbs of New York City.

-If you want to see Mercy College for yourself, plan a visit.
+If you would like to see Mercy College for yourself, plan a visit.
 The best way to reach campus is to take Interstate 87 to Dobbs Ferry, or book a flight to the nearest airport, LaGuardia, John F. Kennedy, Westchester County.

 You can also take a virtual campus tour to get a sense of what Mercy College and Dobbs Ferry are like without leaving home.